-Today we are going to start with the simplest transformation: Adding DIY shutters.
+Today we are going to start with the simplest transformation: how to build shutters.
 They are so easy, we think you’ll have a blast making them-it’s amazing, the character they can bring to your home.
 Hopefully this little how to will help if you’re interested in making your own.

 Let’s start with the supply list.
 This list is per shutter, also all wood sizes are based on our window length so make sure to do your own measurements to figure out your exact amount.
 It might be more it might be less.